tldr-pages/tldr/pages/common/http-server.md

 `http-server -d {{false}}`

-- Start a HTTPS server on the default port using the specified certificates:
+- Start a HTTPS server on the default port using the specified certificate:

 `http-server --ssl --cert {{path/to/cert.pem}} --key {{path/to/key.pem}}`